nilushan/go-pattern-garden/README.md

 ### 3. Factory Pattern

-(Work in Progress) The Factory pattern provides an interface for creating objects in a superclass but lets subclasses alter the type of objects that will be created.
+The Factory pattern provides an interface for creating objects in a superclass but lets subclasses alter the type of objects that will be created.
 The placeholder for this pattern can be found in `patterngarden/patterns/factory/`.

+### 4. Pipeline Pattern

+The Pipeline pattern is a design pattern that allows you to chain together a series of processing steps, each of which can modify or transform the input data.
+The placeholder for this pattern can be found in `patterngarden/patterns/pipeline/`.

 ## Getting Started